yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 rule was that the country was full of food.
 The country was governed by the principles of socialism, and they were working perfectly.

-In 2015, the goal of Hollywood propaganda is to convience us that the organizational and motivational problems in our offices are just local exceptions to the general rule.
+In 2015, the goal of Hollywood propaganda is to convince us that the organizational and motivational problems in our offices are just local exceptions to the general rule.
 The rule is simple: project management is not important if we're all good friends.